mattermost/mattermost-handbook/operations/research-and-development/product/how-to-guides-for-product/integrations-directory.md

 This is typically found in the GitHub project, on the file named “LICENSE”.
 The license file should specify the license type.

-Note: License must be compatible with Apache 2.0 (<https://apache.org/legal/resolved.html#category-a>).
-E.g. not GPLv3, nor APGLv3.
-If not compatible with Apache 2.0, do not add the integration to the website.
+**Note:** License must be compatible with [Apache 2.0](https://apache.org/legal/resolved.html#category-a) (e.g. not GPLv3, nor APGLv3).
+If it's not compatible with Apache 2.0, do not add the integration to the website.

 For formatting, write "Apache 2.0", "BSD 2-Clause" or "BSD 3-Clause".